MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 - It can happen that some characters over or close to others get recognized incorrectly: O (letter) over a vertical line becomes a 0 (number), 5 (number) over a line becomes a $ (American dollar sign), l_ (lowercase letter, underscore) becomes an L (uppercase letter), and more.
 - It can happen that some characters on documents of poor quality get recognized incorrectly, or not at all.

-In the above cases, nothing can be done in AI Builder to improve the recognition.
+In the previous cases, nothing can be done in AI Builder to improve the recognition.
 We recommand to improve the quality and layout of the source document to solve similar issues.

 > [!NOTE]
-> Microsoft constantly improves the OCR technology to detect characters, so such issues happen less often.
+> Microsoft constantly improves the optical character recognition (OCR) technology to detect characters, so such issues happen less often.

 ### Can I create a model with many collections?